How to prevent preterm labor

+Learn How You Can Prevent Your Baby From Being Born Early.
 Breast cancer scares most women because 1 in 8 women are affected by breast cancer in their lifetime.
 But did you know that 1 in 8 babies in this country are born prematurely—that is before they’ve completed 37 gestational weeks?
-If you’re considering getting pregnant or are pregnant now, understanding your risks for preterm birth are important.
+If you’re considering getting pregnant or are pregnant now, understanding your risks for preterm birth and how to prevent preterm labor is important.

 It’s a silent epidemic in this country.
 If you lived in Ireland or Finland your chances of having a preterm birth would be 1 in 18!
 Of course this doesn’t mean that 1 in 8 women will have a premature baby.
 The biggest risk factor for having a premature baby is having already had a premature baby.

 In the U.S., we try to save event the youngest and smallest of babies yet we rank 30th worldwide in the number of infant deaths per 1,000 live births in this country.
 Since 1984, healthcare experts have observed an increasing number of babies being born prematurely in the U.S. – the total number of premature births is up 36% since 1984.